 Keep track of every site on which you have posted your professional information.
 Keep a list of these sites, as well as your usernames and passwords for each site.

-This will help you stay organized, and also help you to easily update your online information as you continue forth with your career.
-Here’s how to organize your job search.
+This will help you stay organized with your job search, and also help you to easily update your online information as you continue forth with your career.